ibm-cloud-docs/overview/locations.md

 ## Classic infrastructure data centers
 {: #data-centers}

-In addition to selecting a region for your resource, you can select from a list of the {{site.data.keyword.Bluemix_notm}} data centers, if you're working with classic infrastructure or {{site.data.keyword.powerSys_notm}} resources.
+In addition to selecting a region for your resource, you can select from a list of the IBM Cloud data centers, if you're working with classic infrastructure or Power Virtual Server resources.

 Data centers host the power, cooling, compute, network, and storage resources used for services and apps.
 They don't provide isolation from multizones in a location.